 Without a doubt, Bob Marley’s influence on the world, both in music and in society, will stay with us for ages to come.

-Jean-Michel Basquiat’s part in the street art movements of the late 1970s and 80s cannot be overemphasized.
-His unique style and influence on art of the following decades have enjoyed resurgent popularity, and one would be hard pressed to think of any other artist quite like Basquiat.
+Jean-Michel Basquiat’s role in the street art movements of the late 1970s and 80s cannot be overemphasized.
+His unique style and influence on art of the following decades have enjoyed resurgent popularity, and you’d be hard-pressed to find another artist quite like Basquiat.

-A paragon amongst Americans, Frederick Douglass’s “Narrative of the Life of Frederick Douglass” remains one of the most taught and widely read pieces of literature in our nation’s history, highlighting the brutality of slavery and keeping us in constant remembrance and observance of our country’s dark past.
+A paragon amongst Americans, Douglass’ “Narrative of the Life of Frederick Douglass” remains one of the most taught and widely read pieces of literature in our nation’s history, highlighting the brutality of slavery and keeping us in constant remembrance and observance of our dark past.

 Prince’s death in 2016 produced an emotional outpouring of millions who had been touched, inspired, and awed by the musical legend.
-Bops such as “When Doves Cry” and “Little Red Corvette” can still be heard today and have had a lasting influence on musical culture.
+Bops like “When Doves Cry” and “Little Red Corvette” can still be heard today and have had a lasting impact on musical culture.

 His presentation allowed a lot of people, men and non-men alike, to feel comfortable in their own skin and being their real selves.

-Indisputably, Jimi Hendrix is one of the most renowned and influential musicians of the 20th century, and has laid down some of the sickest music of all time.
+Indisputably, Jimi Hendrix is one of the most renowned and influential musicians of the 20th century, and certainly one of the most recognizable black men with long hair of all time.

-Larry Fitzgerald- Football Great, Community Activist & Long Hair Enthusiast
+Football Great, Community Activist and Long Hair Enthusiast

-All this and he is all about that long hair.
-Having grown it out in honor of his mother, he takes immaculate care of his locks, maintaining a personal salon in his home supporting his strict hair-care regimen.
-Larry: you are the man.
+All this and he is a big time hair guy.
+Having grown it long in honor of his mother, he takes immaculate care of his locks, equipped with a personal salon in his home and maintaining a strict hair-care regimen.
+Larry, you are the man.
 We hope you’re back on the field next season.

-Last but not least, we are proud to honor the one and only Snoop D - O - double G. Dropping it like it was hot, his debut album, Doggystyle, sold more than 800 thousand copies in the first week of its release, and that was only the beginning.
+The one and only Snoop D - O - double G dropped his debut album, Doggystyle in 1993, selling more than 800,000 copies in the first week of its release, then going quadruple-platinum the next year.
 Snoop would keep firing off hits like Gin and Juice, Murder Was The Case, and dozens of others, and has since sold over 35 million records worldwide.

 We Listed Some, But Honor All